 It’s that time of year where the male of the species starts to get a little bit of flak for their throat tickles and sniffles.
 Yes, ‘tis the season where the dreaded ‘man flu’ rears its ugly head, and poorly men all over the UK are teased for holing up in bed while poorly women carry on with their day-to-day lives.
 But, are men justified in taking time out to help their bodies recover from winter bugs – is ‘man flu’ actually real?

 The answer is, surprisingly, yes!
-As you will find out in our post below, ‘Is Man Flu Real?’, scientists have recently discovered that men have weaker immune systems than women, which leaves them more susceptible to harsher bouts of flu and respiratory viruses.
+Scientists have discovered that men have weaker immune systems than women, which leaves them more susceptible to harsher bouts of flu and respiratory viruses.

 Is ‘Man Flu’ real?

 The winter season brings the usual coughs, colds and for some, the more serious flu.
 Many of us will battle through and sit, sniffling at our desks, while others will admit defeat and retire to bed to try and nurse themselves through the worst of their illness.
 Some of us are considered more infamous for taking to their beds than others, however, namely men, suffering from ‘man flu’.